JulienLagarde09/Coordination-dynamics-models-Haken-Kelso-Bunz-Schoner--Jirsa-Dynamics-and-stochatic-processes/README.md

 Noise: HKB driven equation becomes a Langevin equation (stochastic differential eq; SDE)

-The basic Euler algo logic:
-starts with initial conditions of state (init; thus t = 1 thus y = init), pass it into the ODE to compute the derivative noted ydot compute the change in state for the next time step (time(i) with dt*ydot and add
+The basic Euler-Maruyama algo logic: starts with initial conditions of state (init; thus t = 1 thus y = init), pass it into the ODE to compute the derivative noted ydot compute the change in state for the next time step (time(i) with dt*ydot and add